miraland-labs/mars-cli/README.md

 # Mars CLI

-A command line interface for the Mars program.
+A command line interface for the Mars program, which derived from and credited to [Ore project](https://github.com/HardhatChad/ore-cli).

 ## Building